WannesFransen1994/elixir-learning-materials/README.md

 ## Theory

 While practice and exercises are all good and well, understanding the theory is necessary.
-In order to facilitate that, we're providing an extra website [education.elixir.ucll.be (work in progress!)](https://education.elixir.ucll.be) where we'll cover the theory and possibly other topics as well.
+Don't forget to pay attention to important reading materials.

 ## Special thanks and sponsors